cavo789/vscode_tips/070-extensions/core/surround/readme.md

 > [https://marketplace.visualstudio.com/items?itemName=yatki.vscode-surround](https://marketplace.visualstudio.com/items?itemName=yatki.vscode-surround)

-On sélectionne un bloc de lignes de code puis, grâce à Surround, on peut l'inclure dans un `if/else`, `try/catch`, ...
-L'outil fait lui-même l'indentation du code.
+We select a block of lines of code and then, thanks to Surround, we can include it in an `if/else`, `try/catch`, ...
+The tool indents the code itself.

 ![VS Code - Surround](./images/demo.gif)